bluszcz/bluszcz.github.io/_posts/2022-11-29-green-stories-01.md

 header:
     image: "/assets/images/gamedev/gs02.jpg"
 ---
 I like the new Godot 4.
 Even though it is still beta (6th release), I think it works very stable.
-However, I have to say that I was working mostly with new unified Tilemaps and Tilesets.
+However, I have to say that I was working mostly with the new unified Tilemaps and Tilesets.

 ![Progress](/assets/images/gamedev/gs03.jpg)